ArticlesMonday 19th November 2018

 If you’re an associate dentist who operates at multiple locations for multiple practices, you might consider these locations as temporary and not permanent places of work.
 The following examples help explain the differences between a temporary and permanent place of work.

-Example - Associate with muliple permanent places of work
+Example - Associate with multiple permanent places of work

-Example - Assossiate sent to a temporary place of work
+Example - Associate sent to a temporary place of work

-Darren is now working in Exeter 5 days a week, 2 days as a temporary associate (with tax relief on his travel from Plymouth) and 3 days as permanent associate (no tax relief on his travel from Plymouth).
+Darren is now working in Exeter 3 days a week with no tax relief on his travel, and 2 days in Torquay as a temporary associate with tax relief on his travel from Plymouth

 Parking at work expenses often forgotten

 One often overlooked item of expense is the cost of car parking at a place of work.
 If you are a company director, it will be possible to claim for the cost of parking at or near your workplace.
 This can be paid for by your limited company without any personal tax implications.
 This expense is not available to the self-employed, unless assosiated with a temparory place of work.

 You have two options with your vehicles.
 1) Rent them to your business for an agreed mileage rate.
 2) Claim a deduction for the actual running costs.
 Claiming the actual running costs is where the greatest difference lies between operating as self-employed or as a Limited company and is covered in a separate article.